Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-latte/TASKS.md

 After the computations, we obtain the following expected needed of workers: 4 managers (4.33), 12 engineers (12.458) and 7 operators (7.042).

 To finish with this we want to compare the forecasting needed of workers and the forecasting available workers.
-There are going to be a surplus of 3 managers, 11 engineers and 5 operators.
+There are going to be a shortages of 3 managers, 11 engineers and 5 operators.

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.